-Gearing for change: Preparing for transformation in the automotive ecosystem has been added to your bookmarks.
+Gearing for change: Preparing for transformation in the automotive ecosystem has been saved

 Fewer cars making more trips and driving more miles—that’s one future for the extended automotive ecosystem.
 Shared and autonomous vehicles will likely make personal mobility more affordable and convenient, transforming the transportation landscape in cities and beyond.

 Subscribe to receive updates on Future of Mobility